mattfbacon/aswvc-bylaws-and-constitution/doc.typ

 // TODO did we ever give the requirement that this sign-in is provided?
 We may want to make this less specific, too.
 // TODO "at the beginning" meaning before approval of agenda and minutes?
 I'm not sure but I thought we do Appointments at the end of the first section.
 // TODO clarify that certain meetings don't count for this.
-+ Any student who is currently registered for credit at West Valley College, has passed the Parliamentary Procedure test, and has attended and signed in as a guest on the Senate Meeting Guest Sign-In Sheet for two (2) Senate Meetings will be granted voting rights at the beginning of the student’s third Senate meeting.
++ Any student who is currently registered for credit at West Valley College, has passed the Parliamentary Procedure test, and has attended and signed in as a guest on the Senate Meeting Guest Sign-In Sheet for two (2) Senate Meetings will be granted voting rights at the beginning of the student’s third Senate meeting. <to-become-senator>
 + Any Senator who has two (2) consecutive unexcused absences for regularly scheduled Senate meetings of ASWVC will have all rights and privileges, including voting, automatically suspended.
 All rights and privileges will be reinstated at the beginning of the student’s second consecutive regularly scheduled Senate meeting.
 	+ Attendance is defined as being present for at least 100% of the meeting or 1.25 hours, whichever is shorter.
 	// TODO(external) have we ever tracked this at all? senators arrive late all the time